Muzaffarids (Iran): Rise to power

-The Muzaffarids were originally from Arabia and had settled in Khorasan from the beginning of Caliphal rule there.
-They have been described as an Arab, Iranian, and Persian dynasty.
-They stayed in Khorasan up until the Mongol invasion of that province, at which point they fled to Yazd.
+The Muzaffarids have been described as an Arab, Iranian, and Persian dynasty.
+Their ancestors arrived from Arabia and stayed in Khorasan up until the Mongol invasion of that province, at which point they fled to Yazd.
 Serving under the Il-Khans, they gained prominence when Sharaf al-Din Muzaffar was made governor of Maibud.
 He was tasked with crushing the robber-bands that were roaming around the country.

 Sharaf al-Din's son, Mubariz al-Din Muhammad, was brought up at the Il-Khan's court but returned to Maibud upon the death of the Il-Khan Öljeitü.
 In around 1319 he overthrew the atabeg of Yazd and was subsequently recognized as governor of the city by the central Il-Khan government.
 Following this he began fighting against the Neguderis, a Mongol tribal group.
 He managed to face this crisis with a minimum of loss.

-In the wake of the loss of Il-Khan authority in central Iran following the death of Abu Sa'id (Ilkhanid dynasty), Mubariz al-Din continued to carry out his expansionary policy.
+In the wake of the loss of Il-Khan authority in central Iran following the death of Abu Sa'id Bahadur Khan, Mubariz al-Din continued to carry out his expansionary policy.
 In 1339 or 1340 he invaded the province of Kirman and seized it from its Mongol governor, Qutb al-Din b.
 Nasir.
 Kutb al-Din was able to retake the province for a short time after receiving aid from the Kartid dynasty of Herat, but Mubariz al-Din permanently gained control of Kirman in late 1340.
 The city of Bam was besieged and conquered a few years after this.